osism/documentation/source/configuration/initial-creation.rst

 .. note::

-   To gain access to the cookiecutter repository, please send a request to info@osism.io .
+   To gain access to the cookiecutter repository, please send a request to info@betacloud-solutions.de.

 .. code-block:: console

-   $ cookiecutter ssh://git@config-1.osism.io:10022/generic/cookiecutter.git
+   $ cookiecutter ssh://git@git.betacloud-solutions.de:10022/generic/cookiecutter.git

 Copy the content of the newly created ``cfg-customer`` directory into your Git repository.
 Be careful not to forget the ``.gitignore`` file.